-A restriction or condition is placed on a person’s driver license by the DMV when it is necessary to ensure the person is driving within his/her ability.
+A restricted drivers license or condition is placed on a person’s driver license by the DMV when it is necessary to ensure the person is driving within his/her ability.
 Restrictions and conditions vary and may include:

 - Requiring the person to place special mechanical devices on his/her vehicle,